JuanCodeAtATime/google-books-search/README.md

 **Google Books Search**  is a full-stack MERN application that features book data storage, a clean UI, and a search engine powered by Google Books.

 ### Features
 * This is a two-page application.
 The main page is the Search page.
 Here, users can search for books via the search engine powered by [Google Books APIs](https://developers.google.com/books).
 The search results are displayed in a list for the user.
-There, they have the option to "View" the book's details via the Google Books page, or "Save" the book, which saves the book to their saved books list.
+There, they have the option to "View" book details via the Google Books website.
+Or, they can "Save" the book to their saved books list.

 * The ```Saved Books``` page stores and displays all books saved by the user.
-Here, the user also has the option to "View" the book details on the Google Books site, or remove ("delete") the book from their saved books list.
+Here, the user can also "View" the book details on the Google Books website or remove ("delete") the book from their list.

 ### Installation Steps